Head Lice Infestation: Causes, Symptoms, and Prevention

 Lice are very contagious.
 If one person in the room gets it, it doesn’t take long for another to contract it.
 It’s good to keep checking it for signs so that you can take precautions beforehand.

 There are several ways to treat lice.
 Some of the major treatments for head lice are as below.

-There are over-the-counter and prescriptions for lice treatment.
+There are over-the-counter and prescriptions for lice treatment for Kids.
 There are two types of chemicals commonly used in head lice treatment.